Maria-M-Oliveira/Maria-M-Oliveira/README.md

 - 👋 Hi, I’m Maria
-- 👀 I’m interested in Epidemiology and Public Health
+- 👀 I’m a Vet interested in Epidemiology and Public Health
 - 🌱 I’m currently learning R and am starting a MSc in Epidemiology
 - 💞️ I’m looking to collaborate on Zoonosis, Public Health and Epidemiology topics